Carotid Artery Stenting

 How Well It Works

-The major risks associated with carotid artery stenting are:
+The risks of carotid artery stenting include:

 - Bleeding at the catheter insertion site.